Key takeaways

 Don't confuse minimal with cheap.
 Wall art for men in a minimal aesthetic should still feel weighty.
 Thin canvas, weak colors, or hollow framing telegraphs immediately.
 The difference between minimal and cheap is in the quality of materials and you can feel it before you hang it.

-What your wall art says about you
+What does your wall art say about you?

 This is not a trivial question.
 The choices you make about what goes on your walls, particularly in the rooms where you work, meet people, and spend focused time, send signals that are read by everyone who enters those spaces.
 Including you.